dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 To load a GitHub gist, provide its ID using the following parameter:

 * `gist`: The ID from the GitHub Gist URL.
-Dart files from the gist's flat file list are placed under `lib/`, so `main.dart` becomes `lib/main.dart`;
-non-Dart files such as `pubspec.yaml` remain at the workspace root.
-The resulting `lib/main.dart`, then the sole Dart file, or finally `README.md` is opened automatically when present.
+The gist's flat file list is preserved at the workspace root. `main.dart`, then the sole Dart file, or finally `README.md` is opened automatically when present.

 Example:
 ```url